apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     )

-Take note in the code example above, the output from the ``create_queue`` TaskFlow function, the URL of a newly-created Amazon SQS Queue, is then passed to a :class:`~airflow.providers.amazon.aws.operators.sqs.SQSPublishOperator` task as the ``sqs_queue`` arg.
+Take note in the code example above, the output from the ``create_queue`` TaskFlow function, the URL of a newly-created Amazon SQS Queue, is then passed to a :class:`~airflow.providers.amazon.aws.operators.sqs.SqsPublishOperator` task as the ``sqs_queue`` arg.

 Finally, not only can you use traditional operator outputs as inputs for TaskFlow functions, but also as inputs to